 We’ve all been in the situation where you want to try something different so you go to a Sephora and you start to test out all the bold, sexy colors.
 But, there’s so many different versions of even a basic red.
 There’s a red with an orange undertone, a blue undertone, a brown undertone… how do you know what will make you feel beautiful and what will make you feel like a clown?

 I talked a little bit about this in my blog post called What’s The ‘Ish’ With Lipstick but basically, you just have to know how to shop for your specific shade!

 In my book, Be Your Own Makeup Artist, you will find some helpful full-color graphics to help you discover your colors.
 It also has a helpful color wheel that will help you understand which colors will work best for you!

 I firmly believe that you don’t have to wear a bold lip to have a put-together makeup look, but I don’t think you should leave them completely naked.
 If you want a natural subtle look, try a tinted balm… that’s my personal favorite everyday lip look!

-This article was created based on my Makeup for Beginners Guide.
-Want to get the complete 12-page full-color version of this?
+This article was created based on my Makeup for Beginners: Learn Makeup In 5 Days Course.
+Just want to get the complete 12-page, more in depth full-color version of this post?
 Grab the guide right here!